In October 2011, my doctor said to me:

 “Don’t be stupid Donna — at least do 3 weeks of radiation.”

-She had also previously said to me, “You don’t want to wait until it’s not treatable.”
+She also told me, “You don’t want to wait until it’s not treatable.”

 My breast was NOT “like spoiled soup.”